Business Sale Agreement Template – Sole Proprietorship

 After the participants have a general agreement on broad terms, they begin negotiating the final Business Sale Agreement.
 During this period the buyer conducts a thorough review of the company called Due Diligence.
 The parties exchange documents and examine other items to ensure they have an accurate picture of the business.

-View all document templates required for buying or selling a business.
+View all documents required for buying or selling a business.

 BUSINESS SALE AGREEMENT